Yasodara Devi Balika Vidyalaya, Gampaha

-Yasodara Devi Balika Vidyalaya, Gampaha, also known as Yasodara Devi Balika Maha Vidyalaya, is a national girls' school located in Gampaha district in Sri Lanka.
+Yasodara Devi Balika Vidyalaya, Gampaha, also known as Yasodara Devi Balika Maha Vidyalaya, is a girls' national school located in Gampaha district in Sri Lanka.

 The school offers education from Grade 1 to Grade 13 in both Sinhala and English mediums, serving over 3,000 students with a staff of more than 125 teachers.

 History

 The school was established in 1905 as the Government English School, Gampaha.
 In 1963, it was renamed as Yasodara Devi Balika Maha Vidyalaya.
 GCE Ordinary Level classes began in 1969, and the first GCE Advanced Level examinations were held in 1984.
 The commerce stream was introduced in 1979 and the science stream in 1983.

 Administration

 The school is administered by the Ministry of Education and belongs to the Gampaha Education Zone.
 The current principal is H. M. Gayanie Wathsala.

 Academic Achievements

 In the 2023 GCE O/L examination, 93 students achieved 9 A's, making it the top-performing provincial school.

 The school’s bilingual education programme also saw exceptional results, with almost all students in the stream securing an 'A' in English.